 Here is my list of the best VoIP monitoring software.
 In ranking these products, I’ve considered user-friendliness, range of functionality, sophistication of the utilities, and suitability for business use.

-VNQM offers WAN monitoring in real time, with instant alerts on site-to-site WAN performance.
+- WAN monitoring in real time – instant alerts on site-to-site WAN performance.
 You can ensure WAN circuits are performing at the expected service levels by employing Cisco IP SLA metrics.
 The program also includes synthetic traffic testing.
 The alert system is intelligently designed, allowing you to implement custom thresholds and alerts.
 When a threshold is breached, you’re notified immediately.

-With VNQM, you have access to VoIP analysis tools offering you unrivaled insight into call quality metrics covering latency, packet loss, jitter, and mean opinion score (MOS).
-It does this by actively examining Avaya and Cisco call records.
-Searching VoIP calls is simple: you have the option to search for calls matching specific criteria (any or all), including call origin, call manager, call destination, call time, call status, and call quality.
+- simple searching of VoIP calls – you can search for calls matching specific criteria (any or all), including call origin, call manager, call destination, call time, call status, and call quality.
 You can then group the results, which will appear in a table, and select the ones you want to analyze.

-Another impressive feature of VNQM is the ability to visually trace VoIP call paths to gain an overview of VoIP call details, path details, and call signaling.
+- visually trace VoIP call paths – gain an overview of VoIP call details, path details, and call signaling.
 This incorporates jitter, packet loss, latency, and MOS metrics for the call origin and destination.
 With this feature, you can visualize and pinpoint call issues across the call path from start to finish, including all the network hops in between.

-VNQM also lets you monitor your Cisco VoIP gateway and PRI trunk.
-With utilization and performance metrics for your PRI trunk, WAN circuits, and VoIP gateway, you can facilitate effective capacity planning and measure voice quality prior to new VoIP deployments.
-You’re also afforded insight into your Cisco SIP and CUBE trunk, with SIP trunk audio call activity displayed as a line graph showing active, attempted, completed, and in-progress calls.
+- insight into your Cisco SIP and CUBE trunk – with SIP trunk audio call activity displayed as a line graph showing active, attempted, completed, and in-progress calls.
 SIP and CUBE trunk call availability and activity are shown in the PerfStack™ dashboard, which helps you rapidly identify the root of Cisco SIP call failures by correlating availability, call performance insights, and network performance metrics like CPU.

 Overall, VNQM is a feature-heavy program.
 It incorporates all the utilities you could possibly find yourself wishing for, yet it remains refreshingly user-friendly.
 You can access a fully functional 30-day free trial here.
 Just enter your details and a download link will be sent to you.